A chronic illness is keeping her away from her college and her friends, but patience could bring the cure she’s been waiting for.

 She went to a hospital in Los Angeles.
 "I thought I was going to be there maybe one night, just to get IV fluids," she says.
 But the doctors were worried enough about her condition to keep her there for a month.

 In this hospital, Molly discovered Kate Farms.
 "I’d heard from a friend that the formula really helped her, so I worked with my GI to obtain a prescription for Kate Farms 1.5," she says.
 "I have food allergies and I’m a pescatarian, so it was a natural choice."
 She returned to D.C. to get healthy, and then signed up for the summer session at Scripps last year, Kate Farms in tow.

 "I was prepared to take accelerated chemistry with my tube feed running in my backpack," she says.
 "I actually had a formal accommodation planned that exempted me from the 'no food or drink in the lab' rule!"

 Unfortunately, she developed another infection the day before her class began.
-“It was an infection in my central line,” she explains.
-“This is fairly common and preventable in most cases.
-But mine was unavoidable a bacteria in my gut got into my bloodstream.
-It literally came from within me.”
+"It was an infection in my central line," she explains.
+"This is fairly common and preventable in most cases.
+But mine was unavoidable, because bacteria in my gut got into my bloodstream.
+It literally came from within me."